-- (1) For Class A misdemeanors, bail shall be Two Thousand Five Hundred Dollars (\$2,500.00).
-Defendant may post a Ten Percent (10%) cash deposit in lieu of bond. - (2) For Class B misdemeanors, bail shall be One Thousand Dollars (\$1,000.00).
-Defendant may post a Ten Percent (10%) cash deposit in lieu of bond. - (3) For Class C misdemeanors, bail shall be Five Hundred Dollars (\$500.00).
-Defendant may post a Ten Percent (10%) cash deposit in lieu of bond. - (4) Trial De Novo: Any person filing a written request for a Trial De Novo resulting from a misdemeanor conviction from the Muncie City Court may file with the Delaware County Clerk a cash or surety bond fixed at Five Hundred Dollars (\$500.00).
+(1) For Class A misdemeanors, bail shall be Two Thousand Five Hundred Dollars (\$2,500.00).
+Defendant may post a Ten Percent (10%) cash deposit in lieu of bond in his or her name only.

+(2) For Class B misdemeanors, bail shall be One Thousand Dollars (\$1,000.00).
+Defendant may post a Ten Percent (10%) cash deposit in lieu of bond in his or her name only.

+(3) For Class C misdemeanors, bail shall be Five Hundred Dollars (\$500.00).
+Defendant may post a Ten Percent (10%) cash deposit in lieu of bond in his or her name only.

+(4) Trial De Novo: Any person filing a written request for a Trial De Novo resulting from a misdemeanor conviction from the Muncie City Court may file with the Delaware County Clerk a cash or surety bond in the defendant's name only fixed at Five Hundred Dollars (\$500.00).
 Filing of the bond stays the judgment of the Muncie City Court.
 During the period of the stay, the defendant shall not be subject to incarceration or probation orders of the Muncie City Court.
 The defendant, if incarcerated pursuant to the judgment of the Muncie City Court, shall be released from incarceration after posting bond.
 If the defendant requesting the Trial De Novo does not file the bond, the judgment of the Muncie City Court is not stayed and the defendant shall remain incarcerated or subject to probation orders of the Muncie City Court.